TonicAI/textual/README.md

 <!-- GETTING STARTED -->
 ## Prerequisites

-1. Get a free API Key at [Textual](https://textual.tonic.ai)
+1. Get a free API key at [Textual.](https://textual.tonic.ai).
 2. Install the package from PyPI
    ```sh
    pip install tonic-textual
    ```
-3. Your API Key can be passed as an argument directly into SDK calls or you can save it to your environment
+3. You can pass your API key as an argument directly into SDK calls, or you can save it to your environment.
    ```sh
    export TONIC_TEXTUAL_API_KEY=<API Key>
    ```

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-### Getting Started
+## Getting started

-This library supports two different workflows, NER detection (along with entity tokenization and synthesis) and data extraction of unstructured files like PDF and Office documents (docx, xlsx).
+This library supports the following workflows:

+* NER detection, along with entity tokenization and synthesis
+* Data extraction of unstructured files such as PDFs and Office documents (docx, xlsx).

-Each workflow, has its own respective client.
-Each client, supports the same set of constructor arguments.
+Each workflow has its own client.
+Each client supports the same set of constructor arguments.

 ```
 from tonic_textual.redact_api import TextualNer